About Smart Shopping campaigns

 Use a high-quality logo and image assets that showcase your business.
 (Your logo should already be set in your Merchant Center account).
 Along with text, these assets will be used to create responsive remarketing ads, which will show on the Display Network and YouTube to users who have visited your website, but who haven’t expressed interest in a specific product yet.
 When a user indicates interest in a specific product (based on their interaction with your website), Google will use the relevant product information provided in your feed.

 Custom parameters allow Google to gather insights about which products on your website visitors have shown an interest in.
-Although you may run a Shopping campaign that is goal-optimized without them, it is recommended that you set up custom parameters for retail in order to get better performance for your campaign.
+Although you may run a Smart Shopping campaign without them, it is recommended that you set up custom parameters for retail in order to get better performance for your campaign.

 If you do not set up custom parameters, machine learning will be used to match products from your feed based on insights provided by your Google Analytics or global site tag, such as your page titles and landing pages.